People cope differently in every situation. But we all need social support especially when we feel lonely after a loss.

-Trying to comfort someone via a text message can sometimes be awkward.
+However, trying to provide emotional support via a text message can sometimes be awkward.
 It can feel like an inadequate way to truly express your concern or support.

-But there are times where we aren’t be able to go and comfort someone face-to-face, so we have to say our condolences through a few words on a phone screen.
+But there are times where we aren’t be able to go and comfort someone face-to-face, so we have to help them through their pain using a few words on a phone screen.

 Whether we are too busy working, we are too far away, etc., it’s important to let our loved ones know that we are there for them, whatever they are going through.
 Sending a few text messages can convey that we are still thinking about them.

-In today’s digital age, it’s easier than ever to keep in contact with the people who are important to us, no matter how far away or busy we are.
-If someone you know is going through a hard time, here are a few tips on how to comfort someone over text to let them know that you care.
+In today’s digital age, it’s easier than ever to get in touch with people who are important to us, no matter how far away or busy we are.

 How to Comfort Someone Over Text: